Search

 Botanical objects

-Decide an RH, between 20 and 60%, based on the presence of embedded salts.
-These items are susceptible to freeze-thaw cycles of damage if exposed outdoors.
+Decide on an RH between 20-60% based on the presence of embedded salts.
+These items are vulnerable to freeze-thaw damage if stored outdoors.
+In storage, interleave tiles with tissue to absorb moisture and review regularly.

-Corrosion products, oxides and patina formations affect the desired RH of coins.
-Assess their degree of stability and aim for an environment between 40 and 60% RH, although dryer for unstable corroding objects.
+Corrosion products, oxides, and patina all affect the desired RH for coins.
+Assess their stability and aim for 40-60% RH, though drier for unstable corroding objects.
+Make sure containers do not accelerate corrosion.

 Entomological collections